Fort Pickens

-Fort Pickens is a pentagonal historic United States military fort on Santa Rosa Island in the Pensacola, Florida, area.
+Fort Pickens is a historic pentagonal United States military fort on Santa Rosa Island in the Pensacola, Florida, area.
 It is named after American Revolutionary War hero Andrew Pickens.
+It is the largest of four forts built to defend Pensacola Bay and its navy yard.
 The fort was completed in 1834 and was one of the few forts in the South that remained in Union hands throughout the American Civil War.
 It remained in use until 1947.
 Fort Pickens is included within the Gulf Islands National Seashore, and as such, is administered by the National Park Service.

 Design

 Fort Pickens was part of the Third System of Fortifications, meant to enhance the old earthworks and simple, obsolete designs of the First and Second System of Fortifications.
-Fort Pickens was of a Pentagonal design, with broader western walls to provide a wide range of fire over the bay.
+Fort Pickens was of a pentagonal design, with broader western walls to provide a wide range of fire over the bay.

-The fort had a counterscarp to the east side exclusively, to create a defensive moat in the event that a land invasion came from the west.
+The fort had a counterscarp on the east side exclusively, to create a defensive moat in the event that a land invasion came from the west.
 The westernmost Bastions were also equipped with mine chambers, to be detonated in a last-ditch-effort to save the fort from invaders.

 History

 After the War of 1812, the United States decided to fortify all of its major ports.
 French engineer Simon Bernard was appointed to design Fort Pickens.
 Construction lasted from 1829 to 1834, with 21.5 million bricks being used to build it.
 Much of the construction was done by enslaved persons.
 Its construction was supervised by Colonel William H. Chase of the U.S. Army Corps of Engineers.
-During the American Civil War he sided with the Confederacy and was appointed to command Florida's troops.
+During the American Civil War, he sided with the Confederacy and was appointed to command Florida's troops.